SAP-archive/teched2020-DEV164/exercises/ex5/README.md

 ## Exercise 5.3 - Assign Controller to View

-Now, its time to tell the view which controller is associated with it.
+Now you need to tell your view which controller is associated with it.

 1. Open `SensorManager/webapp/view/Sensors.view.xml`.

-2. Add the `controllerName` attribute to the view and give the controller name `keepcool.SensorManager.controller.Sensors`.
-This is necessary as then the Controller's functions can be used in the View.
-UI5 maps this path to the `SensorManager/webapp/controller/Sensors.controller.js`.
+2. Add the `controllerName` attribute to the view and enter the controller name `keepcool.SensorManager.controller.Sensors`.
+The Controller's functions can then be used in your View.
+UI5 maps this path to the `SensorManager/webapp/controller/Sensors.controller.js` file.

 ***SensorManager/webapp/view/Sensors.view.xml***